 The Tarkine Drive goes through some remote, small villages and supplies can be very hard to come by, so we recommend stocking up in Smithton before you hit the road.

-There are only two towns were you may find basic services on this drive: Arthur River and Marrawah.
+There are only two towns along the Tarkine Drive where you may find basic services on this drive: Arthur River and Marrawah.

 Marrawah has a small general store, a pub, a post office and petrol available.